besasam/bookmarky/README.md

 TBA.

 ## Features
 Currently, only the UI is (almost) done but with no functionality yet.
-The first finished version will allow you to save links from the web in folders which you can add, edit and customize.
+The first finished version will allow you to save links from the web in tags which you can add, edit and customize.

 **Planned features:**
-⬜ ~~Collapsible nested folders~~ Maybe do away with the folders entirely and instead use tags with multi-filtering?
+⬜ ~~Collapsible nested tags~~ Maybe do away with the tags entirely and instead use tags with multi-filtering?
 ⬜ Preview image in saved links
 ⬜ Synchronization between devices
 ⬜ Browser plugin to save links via context menu